kevinsea/Insight-Wiki-Stage/Object Serialization.md

 ## Custom Serializers ##

-If you have a need for custom serialization, you can create your own object serializer.
-An object serializer is a static class with Serialize and Deserialize methods that match the following signatures:
+If you have a need for custom serialization, you can create your own object serializer:

-	public static class MyObjectSerializer
+	public class MyDbObjectSerializer : DbObjectSerializer
 	{
-		public static string Serialize(object value, Type type) {
+		public abstract object SerializeObject(Type type, object o) {
+			return object.ConvertToString();
 		}

-		public static object Deserialize(string encoded, Type type) {
+		public abstract object DeserializeObject(Type type, object encoded) {
+			return encoded.ConvertToObject();
 		}
 	}

-(It's a static class because it's very difficult to get an instance into the part of the code that needed this.
-We may possibly fix this in a future version.)
+It's also possible to do a binary serializer by overriding additional methods.

 Now, you can just add a Column attribute to your field: